ugolbck/kendall-w/README.md

 Overview
 --------

-Computes Kendall's coefficient of concordance
+Computes Kendall's coefficient of concordance for inter-annotator agreement in the case of item ranking.

 Installation / Usage
 --------------------